pozypakya/GettingAndCleaningData/README.md

-# GettingAndCleaningData
-Getting and Cleaning Data Coursera Course Project
+# Getting and Cleaning Data Coursera Course Project

 ##    QUESTION 1:  Merges the training and the test sets to create one data set.
 ###Read Features